bloom-tech-learning/beatlesm/curriculum/web48/3.2-Advanced-State-Management/Module_2-Redux/Objects/Understanding.md

 #### Answer:   (C)

-- Hints: For this any other default parameter, we set the name of the perameter we are assigning a value to to the variable that holds it's default value.
+- Hints: (C)    For this any other default parameter, we set the name of the perameter we are assigning a value to to the variable that holds it's default value.